SurbhiAgrawal9/100-Days-of-JavaScript-Coding-Challenges-/README.md

 JavaScript is a high-level, interpreted programming language that is widely used to create interactive effects within web browsers.
 It is an essential technology of the World Wide Web, alongside HTML and CSS.
 Here are some key aspects of JavaScript:

+##Interpreted Language
-Interpreted Language: Unlike compiled languages, JavaScript code is executed line by line by the web browser, making it highly versatile and dynamic.
+Unlike compiled languages, JavaScript code is executed line by line by the web browser, making it highly versatile and dynamic.

+## Client-Side Scripting:
-Client-Side Scripting: Primarily used on the client-side, meaning it runs on the user's web browser rather than on the web server.
+Primarily used on the client-side, meaning it runs on the user's web browser rather than on the web server.
 This allows for the creation of interactive web pages that can respond to user actions without needing to refresh the page.

+## Event-Driven:
-Event-Driven: JavaScript often operates based on events, such as user clicks, form submissions, or mouse movements, enabling responsive and interactive web applications.
+JavaScript often operates based on events, such as user clicks, form submissions, or mouse movements, enabling responsive and interactive web applications.

+## Dynamic Typing:
-Dynamic Typing: Variables in JavaScript do not require explicit data type definitions; the type is determined automatically at runtime.
+Variables in JavaScript do not require explicit data type definitions; the type is determined automatically at runtime.

+## Prototype-Based:
-Prototype-Based Inheritance: JavaScript uses prototypes rather than classical inheritance, allowing objects to inherit directly from other objects.
+Inheritance: JavaScript uses prototypes rather than classical inheritance, allowing objects to inherit directly from other objects.

+## Versatile Usage:
-Versatile Usage: While initially designed for client-side scripting, JavaScript can also be used on the server-side with environments like Node.js, making it a full-stack development language.
+While initially designed for client-side scripting, JavaScript can also be used on the server-side with environments like Node.js, making it a full-stack development language.

-Integrated with HTML/CSS: JavaScript works seamlessly with HTML and CSS to create, manipulate, and style web content dynamically.
+## Integrated with HTML/CSS:
+JavaScript works seamlessly with HTML and CSS to create, manipulate, and style web content dynamically.

 JavaScript has become one of the most popular and essential languages for web development due to its flexibility, efficiency, and widespread browser support.